ctessum/aep/README.md

 3. Download and install the main program:

-		# download the main program
-		hg clone https://bitbucket.org/ctessum/aep $GOPATH/src/bitbucket.org/ctessum/aep
-		# download its (Go-language) dependencies and compile and install it.
 		go get bitbucket.org/ctessum/aep
-	Normally we could skip the first command, but since the AEP program is in a password protected repository, it needs to be downloaded separately.
 	The Go language has an automatic system for finding and installing library dependencies; you may want to refer [here](http://golang.org/doc/code.html) to understand how it works.

 ## Use